devguilhermecosta/c2validator/README.md

-If the value contains letters or symbols, a private __clean() method will clean the data before validating.
+If the value contains letters or symbols, a private __clean() method will clean the data before validate.

   ![image of cpf is valid with symbols and letters](https://github.com/devguilhermecosta/c2validator/blob/main/assets/images/img%20cpf%20is%20valid%20whit%20symbols%20and%20letters.jpg)